-The NASA Lunar Science Institute (NLSI) has a program of partnerships with international lunar science organizations to provide collaborative research opportunities for all members of the international science community.
+The NASA Solar System Exploration Research Virtual Institute (SSERVI) has a program of partnerships with international organizations to provide collaborative research opportunities for all members of the international science community.

-International partner membership requires long-term commitment from both the partner and the NLSI, together with tangible and specific plans for scientific interaction that will produce results of mutual benefit to both the NLSI U.S. Teams and the international partner.
-Although the focus of this program is research in lunar science, it also includes collaborative activities that address any of the objectives defined in the NLSI Mission Statement.
+International partner membership requires long-term commitment from both the partner and the SSERVI, together with tangible and specific plans for scientific interaction that will produce results of mutual benefit to both the SSERVI U.S. teams and the international partner.
+The NASA SSERVI international partnerships program includes collaborative activities that address any of the objectives defined in the SSERVI Mission Statement.
 It is preferred that organizations proposing partnership represent a broad range of academic or research groups, able to represent the lunar science activity within a country.

-Non-U.S. lunar science organizations can propose to become either Associate or Affiliate Members of the NLSI, as described below.
+Non-U.S. organizations can propose to become either Associate or Affiliate Members of the SSERVI, as described below.

 Affiliate: with non-government institutions; the majority of agreements will be Affiliate.

 Associate: a government-to-government agreement; this includes space agencies.

 How to Apply to the International Partners Program

 Proposers to the SSERVI International Partners Program are requested to describe:

 1) the organizational nature of the proposing group (e.g., academic, government agency, private, non-profit, consortium);

 2) the themes of the scientific work currently being undertaken, together with plans for interacting with the SSERVI community in ways that will advance the goals of the SSERVI while providing mutual benefit to the international partner; and